Why study Humanities?

 PCS 565.
 The Literature of Human Rights.
 3 Hours H.

 Examines in literature, art, and film from about 1800 to the present, both sides of the ongoing debate surrounding the idea that all human persons possess inalienable rights because all persons possess intrinsic value as persons, value independent of race, gender, caste or class, wealth, age, sexual preference, etc. Anti- and pro-rights proponents are paired and studied with equal care.
-(Same as EURS 565.)
+(Same as EURS 565 and GIST 560.)
+Prerequisite: Junior/Senior standing or consent of instructor.
 LEC.

 PCS 650.
 Senior Seminar in Peace and Conflict Studies.
 3 Hours AE61 / H.